Pros and Cons

 How It Works: Yes, It's a Snap

 First, a quick note of clarification: Snap Kitchen has a unique position in the meal delivery service market, with brick-and-mortar locations, Whole Foods partnerships, and local delivery to customers in Texas.
-This particular tester is not located in Texas, so when we describe how Snap Kitchen works, we are referring to the company's Weekly Shipping Subscription service, which is currently available in 44 states (although in some states, Snap Kitchen only delivers within a handful of metro areas).
+This particular tester is not located in Texas, so when we describe how Snap Kitchen works, we are referring to the company's Weekly Shipping Subscription service, which is currently ships throughout Texas and several other states.
+Snap Kitchen verifies availability by your zip code.

 In keeping with the company's overall aesthetic, Snap Kitchen's shipping subscription service is very straightforward.
 The signup process is a simple matter of choosing a plan, filling your box with meals, and checking out.
-You can choose your delivery day, but Snap Kitchen only delivers on Mondays and Wednesdays.
+You can choose your preferred delivery day, but Snap Kitchen's deliveries will vary by location.

 All of Snap Kitchen's meals are single-serving.
-You have two basic plan choices: Six meals per week for $75.99 or 12 meals per week for $125.99.
+You have two basic plan choices: Six meals per week for $82.99 or 12 meals per week for $135.99.
 Next, you'll select your dietary preferences.
-You have five options: balance, low carb, high protein, keto-friendly, and "total custom," which means that you'll fill your box each week with your own selections.
-Snap Kitchen also tags some of its meals as paleo and Whole30.
+You have six options, balance, low carb, high protein, keto-friendly, snap pass, and "total custom", which means that you'll fill your box each week with your own selections.
 Though these options are not packaged as plans, per se, you can filter them out of the broader menu and choose accordingly.
 All dishes from Snap Kitchen are gluten-free.

 Snap Kitchen's meals are all fully prepped and cooked.
 Like most meal delivery services, Snap Kitchen's meals arrive in a cardboard box with an insulated liner and frozen gel packs.
 Compared to other services we've tried, the packaging was minimal.
 Our meals arrived well chilled, individually packaged in rectangular plastic trays.
 Each dish contains roughly 10 to 12 ounces of food, typically ranging between 300 and 600 calories.